Plastic painting tips

 "Tarting up the interior."

-Personalising the interior of the car is for many the first thing they do.
+Personalizing the interior of the car is, for many, the first thing they do.

 Although aftermarket interior modification parts look nice a custom look is within reach if you are prepared to put in a little effort and paint the interior yourself.

 Preparation is the most important part in any paint work.

 Whatever is between the part and the paint (i.e. chips, scratches, grease etc.) will show through the layers of paint.